google/WebFundamentals/src/content/en/updates/posts/2015/04/autocapitalize.markdown

 * Use `sentences` for input elements if you are expecting content that is entered in normal paragraph form - for example, a blog post.
 * Use `none` on TextAreas if you are expecting content that should not be affected - for example, entering code.
+* If you don't want hinting, don't add autocapitalize.

 ## Other interesting links